ankheebs18/HR-Analytics-Dashboard-Using-PowerBI/README.md

 ## Overview ##

-⚫ Welcome to the HR Analytics Dashboard repository!
-This Power BI dashboard offers a comprehensive view of our workforce dynamics, enabling data-driven HR decisions.
-Explore various facets of our organization, from employee demographics to job satisfaction metrics.
+Welcome to the HR Analytics Dashboard repository!
+This Power BI dashboard offers a comprehensive view of the workforce dynamics, enabling data-driven HR decisions.
+Exploring various facets from employee demographics to job satisfaction metrics.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 * ## Title :- HR Analytics Dashboard

-* ## Created by :- Naveen Kumar Adapala

 * ## Tool used:-
 - Microsoft Excel